StanOerlemans/DeepBeachStateV2/README.md

 ## Work Flow

-Step 0) Open the code in Google Colab and set runtime type to GPU.
+Step 0) Open the code in Google Colab and set runtime type to GPU

 Step 1) Collect the data and upload it to your Google Drive.
-Run the code and visualize your data.
+Run the code and visualize your data

 Step 2) Initialize the network